Frequently Asked Questions

-By becoming a sponsor you will be making a lifetime difference to some of the most vulnerable children.
+By becoming a sponsor you will be making a lifetime difference to some of the world's most vulnerable children.

 Sponsorship will cost you $50AUD per month and your valued donation will assist us in supporting ALL of our children with all expenses across our entire charity.

 Firstly, you rock!
 Thanks so much for expressing an interest in helping Rafiki Mwema here in Australia.

 Everyone involved in this charity is a volunteer who is passionate about helping others, and the fact that you’ve found this page is proof that you too want to make a difference to the lives of vulnerable girls and boys in Kenya.

 Our team is always looking for motivated individuals to help with our wonderful charity here in Australia.
 While we don’t have specific jobs to fill as such, there is a whole range of projects and tasks that we need your help with, in order to keep our charity moving forward and raising money.